mrkmg/color-pond/README.md

 Usage
 -----

-Open index.html in Chrome (Other browsers may work as well), set your desired options, and click "go"!
+Open the above link in Chrome, set your desired options, and click "go"!
+Due to security restrictions in Chrome, you can not run it through file://.
+You must access it through a http interface.

 Options